 Things to consider before you shoot include checking what the light is doing and looking at each of the four corners of your frame for any unwanted bits and pieces.
 Also, stabilising your device is as important with cell phone photography as it is with other cameras.

 Take your time, study your subject and consider your image before you shoot.

 9: Use HDR Mode

-When possible, try to use High Dynamic Range (HDR) Mode.
-This mode can improve the lighting and exposure of photos by taking several at once and compiling them into one photo.
+When possible, attempt to use High Dynamic Range (HDR) Mode.
+This approach can improve the exposure and the lighting of photos by taking several images at once and then compiling them into one photo.

 10: Avoid Using Flash

-If you'd like more help with photography, there are many talented and experienced tutors on Superprof who'd be willing to help you.
-There are three main types of tutorial and you can choose the one which best suits your preferred learning style and your budget.
+If you'd like expert assistance with your mobile photography, there are many capable and experienced private tutors on Superprof who'd be eager to help you.
+There are three overall types of tutorials to choose from depending on your preferred style of learning as well as your budget.